jacksonrayhamilton/context-coloring/README.md

            "#DCA3A3"))
 ```

+See `C-h f context-coloring-define-theme` for more info.

 ## Extending

 To add support for a new language, write a "scopifier" for it, and define a new
 coloring dispatch strategy with `context-coloring-define-dispatch`.
 Then the
 plugin should handle the rest.
+See `C-h f context-coloring-define-dispatch` for
+more info.

 A "scopifier" is a CLI program that reads a buffer's contents from stdin and
 writes a JSON array of numbers to stdout.
 Every three numbers in the array